vendelaswenson/history-project/README.md

 * CSS - No errors were found when passing through the official (jigsaw) validator

 * Accessibility - I confirmed that the colors and fonts that are chosen are easy to read and accessible ny running it through lighthouse in devtools

+Deployment
+* This site was deployed to github pages.
+The steps are the following:
+*In github repo, navigate to the settings tab
+*From the source section drop-down menu, select the master branch *Once the master branch has been selected, the page provided the link to the complete website